 Problem Description

-Given a function fn, return a new function that is identical to the original function except that it ensures fn is called at most once.
-The first time the returned function is called, it should return the same result as fn.
-Every subsequent time it is called, it should return undefined.
+Given a function fn, create a new function that calls fn at most once.
+The first time the new function is invoked, it should return the result of fn with the given arguments.
+Every subsequent call to the function should return undefined.

 Key Insights